andrescifwork-dev/gps-lidar-offline-mapping-system/README.txt

-# Sistema de Mapeo Offline con Detección de Obstáculos – GPS + LiDAR
+# Offline Mapping System with Obstacle Detection – GPS + LiDAR

-Este proyecto implementa un sistema embebido capaz de renderizar mapas sin conexión a internet utilizando datos de OpenStreetMap y un módulo GPS.
-Además, integra un sensor de distancia LiDAR para detectar obstáculos en tiempo real y actualizar el mapa dinámicamente.
-Si se detecta una posible colisión, el sistema activa una alarma sonora.
+This project implements an embedded system capable of rendering maps without an internet connection using OpenStreetMap data and a GPS module.
+It also integrates a LiDAR distance sensor to detect obstacles in real time and dynamically update the map.
+If a potential collision is detected, the system triggers an audible alarm.

-## 🧠 Características principales
+## 🧠 Key Features

-- 📍 Renderizado de mapas offline con OpenStreetMap
+- 📍 Offline map rendering using OpenStreetMap
-- 📡 Lectura de coordenadas en tiempo real vía módulo GPS
+- 📡 Real-time coordinate tracking via GPS module
-- 📏 Detección de obstáculos con sensor LiDAR
+- 📏 Obstacle detection using LiDAR sensor
-- 🔔 Alerta sonora ante proximidad crítica
+- 🔔 Audible alert when approaching critical proximity
-- 🗺️ Actualización dinámica del mapa en pantalla
+- 🗺️ Dynamic map updates on screen

-## 🔧 Tecnologías y herramientas
+## 🔧 Technologies and Tools

-- Microcontrolador: ESP32 / STM32 (según versión)
+- Microcontroller: ESP32 / STM32 (depending on version)
 - GPS: NEO-6M
-- Sensor de distancia: LiDAR Lite v3
+- Distance sensor: LiDAR Lite v3
-- Librerías: TinyGPS++, Adafruit LiDAR, OSM parser
+- Libraries: TinyGPS++, Adafruit LiDAR, OSM parser
-- Lenguaje: Python
+- Language: Python
-- Visualización: pantalla portátil HDMI
+- Display: Portable HDMI screen

-## 📁 Estructura del código
+## 📁 Code Structure

-- `src/`: Código fuente del sistema
+- `src/`: System source code
-- `img/`: Imágenes del prototipo y capturas de pantalla
+- `img/`: Prototype photos and screenshots

-¿Tienes dudas o sugerencias? ¡Estoy abierto a colaboraciones!
+Have questions or suggestions?
+I'm open to collaborations!